equinor/rvmsharp/CadRevealComposer.Exe/README.md

 - OBJ files are temporary files and are converted to CTM files.
 - CTM files and I3D files together constitutes the 3D model.
-- F3D files (or faces files) are level of detail files.
 - I3D files contains all geometries, and pointers to meshes.
 Meshes are stored in CTM files.

 ## Processing pipeline